 If your deceased spouse earned enough credits during his or her working years, you may begin collecting survivors benefits as early as age 60, but your benefit will be permanently reduced by a fraction of a percent for each month before your full retirement age.

-If you choose to file for benefits early, you should understand the financial consequences, said Scott Bishop, a financial advisor with STA Wealth Management in Houston, Texas.
+If you choose to file for benefits early, you should understand the financial consequences, said Scott Bishop, a financial professional with STA Wealth Management in Houston, Texas.

 “Remember, in its basic benefit, Social Security is old-age insurance or longevity insurance," he said.
 “It’s intended to be money to help assure that you won’t live so long that you have no ability to support yourself.”